 Chew Well – Digestion begins in the mouth when you start chewing your food.
-When you take the time to properly chew high fiber foods, it not only slows down the eating process, but it also stimulates the flow of saliva that contains important salivary enzymes such as amylase, which is essential for breaking down and metabolizing carbohydrates.
+When you take the time to properly chew high-fiber foods, it not only slows down the eating process but also stimulates the flow of saliva that contains important salivary enzymes such as amylase, which is essential for breaking down and metabolizing carbohydrates.

 Sit Down – Instead of eating on the run or in between appointments, try to sit down at a table and enjoy your food.
 This will help you to relax and may help to improve digestion.
 Remember, a desk is not a table, so if possible, take your lunch away from your office desk and enjoy your food at a leisurely pace.

 Snack – Try to eat small nutritious snacks throughout the day to avoid overeating unhealthy food when famished.
 Usually, when we’re starving, our bodies crave foods that are high in sugar content, so consuming healthy snacks throughout the day will help you from falling into that afternoon donut trap.

 Probiotics – Unhealthy diets and overuse of antibiotics can lead to unbalanced levels of natural probiotics.
 Fermented foods that are rich in probiotics such as yogurt, kefir, or sauerkraut or supplementing your diet with good quality probiotics may help to restore the healthy bacteria in your gut.